FAQS

 Dementia Directions

-There could be several explanations offered by diseases and conditions with symptoms similar to dementia, some of which are treatable and reversible so it is important to act without delay.
+There could be several explanations offered by conditions with symptoms similar to dementia, some of which are treatable and reversible so it is important to act without delay.
 Dementia symptoms should not be mistakenly dismissed as normal signs of ageing, it is important to see your GP.

 The average delay between family members and close friends observing dementia symptoms and obtaining a diagnosis is over three years.